Theodlz/data_analysis_S7/README.md

 #### The analysis has 2 goals : Solve a specific issue and display possible other usage of the dataset.

 #### The context is the following, we have to use the data of the power consumption of one household to be able to predict its consumption in the future.
 If it is possible, it will be highly useful for 2 reasons.
 First, for the household itself.
-For a household that use alternative source of energy as like solar panel, wind or geothermic, by predicting its future consumption, we can crossmatch the results with weather condition or other factor (or even only the consumption itself) to determine if they can afford to sell a part of the electricity they produce, without selling more than what they will use, and how much to sell.
+For a household that possesses a local energy production system like solar panels or wind turbines, by predicting its future consumption, we can crossmatch the results with weather condition or other factors (or even only the consumption itself) to determine if they can afford to sell a part of the electricity they produce, without selling more than what they will use, and how much to sell.
 It will help them avoid to sell energy they would have used and having to buy energy from their supplier again, loosing their rentability or even rendering it negative.
 On the other side, if the supplier can forecast the power consumption of the households in its power grid, they can adapt their production in advance, therefor lowering costs of unnecessary production and avoiding shortage.

-#### Also, we will have a look in specific time frames of our data, to see if we can predict/guess a family's habits just by looking at their consumption, which could fro example be a way to target them with appropriate adversiting at the appropriate time, or to automate the start and stop of certain appliances to improve the overall power consumption of the household.
+#### Also, we will have a look in specific time frames of our data, to see if we can predict/guess a family's habits just by looking at their consumption, which could for example be a way to target them with appropriate adversiting at the appropriate time, or to automate the start and stop of certain appliances to improve the overall power consumption of the household.
 It would also suggest the need for the supplier to improve the security/privacy of this data to not accidentaly give informations about its consumers.